Here are 5 amazing places for AOMORI RAMEN. These are all in Aomori City – from miso curry milk ramen to the local favorite, (fish) niboshi ramen!

 5. Historical Ramen – Kudo

 The ramen at Kudo (くどうラーメン) is as classic as it gets, going back to 1948!
 It features a clear soup that’s powered by a salty and slightly sweet shoyu (soy sauce).
-Of course there’s niboshi (dried sardines) as well, sourced from nearby Tairadate.
+Of course there’s niboshi (dried flying fish) as well, sourced from nearby Tairadate.

 However, the soup is also chicken bones, from the local Shamrock breed of chicken.
 The classic toppings include menma (bamboo shoots), negi (spring onions) and chashu pork.
 The pork are the on the drier, tougher side – just like you’d see back in the day.